 Special Studies to Honors Project

 Students can upgrade a first-semester special studies project (4 credits) or a particularly successful seminar paper (4 credits) in their major produced in residence, in the first semester of the senior year, to a one-semester honors project (4 credits) in the second semester of the senior year.
-The student must submit an honors application to the department just as any other honors thesis/project according to the same deadlines.
+The student must submit an honors application to the department just as for any other honors thesis/project according to the same deadlines.
 Students are not allowed to submit honors theses proposals for a one semester thesis upgrade that continues work undertaken at another institution (includes the 5-Colleges).